Meghan Camarena: Career

 Camarena has appeared at several conventions including multiple VidCons, SXSW, Playlist Live and various Comic-Cons.
 In 2016, she was an L.A.
 Biz Women of Influence honoree.
 She cited Tina Fey and Amy Poehler as some of her biggest influences and inspirations.
 She and YouTuber Jacksepticeye hosted the Level Up! games panel at the D23 Expo 2017.

 Personal life

 Camarena is half-Mexican and half German-Irish.
 She moved to Los Angeles in 2011.
-She is pansexual.
+She came out as pansexual publicly in 2020 and in a post on social media she thanked people for their "kind messages and encouragement."

 In addition to attending YouTube related conventions, she has participated as a cosplayer, an activity she has done since 2011.
 She, Graceffa and YouTuber Catherine Valdes had also created a band called The Tributes with music video parodies based on The Hunger Games film series.

+In March 2026, Camamena posted on social media that she was dating Arryn Zech, a bisexual voice actor, (Note: at 36:29-38:20) with Zech later confirming it in her own post, and describing Camamena as a person who makes her "feel safe and loved" and "pretty girl".
+Both began a relationship after messaging each other online.
+Caramena later shared that she and Zech were living together.
+She described Zech as a "sounding board, a safe space, an incredible teammate...easily the hottest roommate to ever exist" and a "special" person.